 - a.
-Use of automated vulnerability scanning tools to discover potential network, platform and application layer vulnerabilities such as Heartbleed, Shellshock, FREAK, POODLE, and GHOST; - b.
-Internet Search: The objective of this test goal is to search public domain information sources for vulnerabilities for the TOE; and - c.
-Login Credential Protection: The objective of this test goal is to demonstrate that Login credentials are protected on the NMC Console.
+Use of automated vulnerability scanning tools to discover potential network, platform and application layer vulnerabilities such as Heartbleed, Shellshock, FREAK, POODLE, and GHOST; and - b.
+Login Credential Protection: The objective of this test goal is to monitor to ensure that the login credentials are protected on the management interface.